 Plano ISD follows the Centers for Disease Control and the Texas Department of State Health Services recommendations, and the position papers of the American Academy of Pediatrics and the National Association of School Nurses in the treatment and attendance guidelines for lice re-admittance to school.

-The scientific evidence supports that exclusion from school for nits alone is not indicated.
+- The scientific evidence supports the practice that exclusion from school for nits alone is not indicated.
 In unusual circumstances, the Plano ISD Administration and the school principal reserve the right to modify these recommendations during unusual episodes.

-The best treatment is prevention.
+- The best treatment is prevention.
 Throughout the school year, check your child's hair weekly and after overnight visits with other children.
+Symptoms of head lice may not be evident for several weeks after exposure.
 Educate your children to avoid spread of lice by head-to-head contact, sharing hats, combs, brushes, etc.

 School Response to Head Lice